mauriiciobarbosa/MyPortfolioApp/Readme.md

-This project is te first lesson of Android Nanodegree course
+This project is the first lesson of Android Nanodegree course.